 - AP students can also access videos on their own for additional support.

-- Videos for units 1–5 are available now in AP Classroom, on your homepage under the unit tabs.
+- Videos for units 1–5 are available in AP Classroom, on your Course Resources page, under the videos tab for each unit.

 AP Daily Instructors